picocms/picocms.github.io/in-depth/upgrade-pico-30.md

         That's it!
 Composer will automatically update Pico and all plugins and themes you've installed using Composer.

    - If you've used one of Pico's pre-bundled releases, the upgrade steps are dead simple, too.
 First you'll have to delete the `vendor` directory of your Pico installation (e.g. if you've installed Pico to `/var/www/html/pico`, delete `/var/www/html/pico/vendor`).
+Also delete the `plugins/PicoDeprecated` directory.
 Then [download the latest Pico release][LatestRelease] and upload all files to your existing Pico installation directory.
-You will be prompted whether you want to overwrite files like `index.php`, `.htaccess`, ... - simply hit "Yes".
+You will be prompted whether you want to overwrite files like `index.php`, `.htaccess`, … - simply hit "Yes".
 That's it!

 3. Check all your custom plugins and themes whether there are updates available and follow the provided upgrade instructions to upgrade them.
 Pico 3.0 introduces the new API version 4 for both plugins and themes.
 However, Pico 3.0 is mostly backwards-compatible to Pico 2.1 (using API version 3) and earlier.
 This is achieved by Pico's official [`PicoDeprecated` plugin][PicoDeprecated].
 The `PicoDeprecated` plugin is installed by default, so usually you don't have to do anything.
 However, if you've removed `PicoDeprecated` from your Pico installation before, make sure to either upgrade all your plugins and themes to the latest API version 4, or install `PicoDeprecated` by following the plugin's install instructions.